-Join Morten Rand-Hendriksen for an in-depth discussion in this video Twenty Thirteen out of the box, part of Start with a Theme: Twenty Thirteen.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Twenty Thirteen out of the box, part of WordPress Themes: Twenty Thirteen.

 As I said in the intro to this course, 2013 is a theme specifically targeted towards blogs and bloggers.
 That means it's all about content and how to display this content in the best way possible.
 It also means there are no fancy sliders or custom templates.
 This makes the theme easy to work with, but restrictive if you want to do a lot of customization.
 Don't let that deter you, though.
 2013 is a pretty cool theme right out of the box.
 You can easily identify 2013 based on this bright orange header.